mostm/GI_AchievementParser/README.md

 ## Uploading data to Genshin Center

 After scan is complete, you might want to upload that data somewhere.

-I've included my script for uploading to [Genshin Center](https://genshin-center.com/) To do that, copy your "Cookies" from Chrome (as a string) Quick how-to:
+For that, I've included my script for uploading to [Genshin Center](https://genshin-center.com/)

+To do that, copy your "Cookies" from Chrome (as a string)

+Quick how-to:
 1. Press `Ctrl+Shift+I` in open "Genshin Center" window.
 2. Open "Network" tab.